-During the 1960s a lot of these sulfate surfactants were brought to the attention of the government, which was due to the environmental and health problems associated with using them.
+During the 1960s, many sulfate surfactants were brought to the government’s attention due to the environmental and health problems associated with using them.

-Many were taken off the market and an emergence of new and innovative sulfate free shampoo formulas, appeared on the market.
+As a result, many were taken off the market, and the emergence of new and innovative sulfate-free shampoo formulas came to the forefront.

 Sodium Lauryl Sulfate

-Surprising then, that it is also used in many cosmetic preparations, including shampoo products, body washes and toothpaste.
+Surprisingly then, it is also used in many cosmetic preparations, including shampoo products, body washes, and toothpaste.

 These chemicals can react with other chemicals in products and cause nitrosamines and dioxin, which are both known substances that may cause cancer.

-Because it is very corrosive, SLS can strip the lipids from our skin, drying it out and breaking down the cellular membrane, allowing it to penetrate even further into our body, where it enters the bloodstream and can build up over time in the internal organs such as the heart, lungs, and kidneys.
+Because it is very corrosive, SLS can strip the lipids from our scalp drying it out and breaking down the cellular membrane, allowing it to penetrate even further into our body, where it enters the bloodstream and can build up over time in the internal organs such as the heart, lungs, and kidneys.

 Sodium Laureth Sulfate

-Label regulations allow companies to say that SLES is derived from coconut, this unfortunately lets manufacturers, include the term natural in they’re labelling.
+Label regulations allow companies to say that it is derived from coconut; unfortunately, this allows manufacturers to include the term “natural” in their labelling.

-The manufacturing process that this ingredient has to go through, involves a chemical reaction, where the end product once a coconut based structure, becomes part vegetable, part petroleum!
+The manufacturing process that this ingredient has to go through involves a chemical reaction, where the end product – once a coconut-based structure – becomes a part vegetable, part petroleum.